gtracy/madison-transit-api-gtfs/README.md

 # Madison Transit API
-Node implementation for a Madison Transit API
+GTFS implementation for a Madison Transit API

 This implementation is a replacement to the [legacy web scraping solution](https://github.com/gtracy/madison-transit-api/), and is built on top of the GTFS data feeds from Madison Metro.
 It's still a bit hacky, however.
 One of the goals of the projects was to drop in a new, robust solution without changing the API definition.
 I wanted the implementation to go live without requiring any changes by the various apps.